Customer Support

 Using TouchCopy on your PC or Mac, you can copy any HEIC images (as well as other formats like JPG, PNG, GIF etc.) from your iPhone/iPod/iPad to your computer.

 Prefer to take JPG photos on your iPhone?
-Change Camera Format for best compatibility
+You can change the Camera Format for best compatibility.

 If your iOS device can take HEIC formatted photos, it is possible to change the format in which photos are taken using your camera to ensure photos from your iOS or iPadOS device have the best compatibility with Windows 10 and 11.